Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Discussion and Implications

-\textbf{Implications and Future Directions:} Is vibe coding a passing trend or the start of a significant paradigm shift?
+Is vibe coding a passing trend or the start of a significant paradigm shift?
 Our study cannot settle this definitively.
-At a minimum, it is a distinct practice with its own community, tools, challenges, and best practices calling for our attention to the potential important implications for education, practice, tooling, and research.
+At a minimum, however, vibe coding has emerged as a distinct sociotechnical practice with its own community, tools, challenges, and best practices, calling attention to potentially important implications for education, practice, tooling, and research.
+At the same time, we note that the meaning of the term itself appears to be evolving along with the ever-evolving AI-powered software development ecosystem.
+Regardless, we believe our theory captures core tenants regarding how developers interact with and perceive AI during development.
+In the rest of this section, we consider broader implications from our findings, with a focus on areas where there is a need for future work.